 Naples is home to a wide variety of Sharks.
 From Blacktips and Bonnetheads to Bulls and Tigers, these waters are the perfect place to take on the terrors of the sea.
 Smaller Sharks are a huge hit among kids.
 On the other end of the scale, nothing gets the adrenaline pumping like taking on a 12′ Tiger Shark.

-Best Ways to Fish Around Naples
+Best Ways to Go Fishing in Naples

 You have three main ways to enjoy these waters.
 They vary based on your budget, the fish you want to target, and how many of them you want to catch.
 Here’s a run-down of the pros and cons of each style.